List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 Tee markerSmall markers on each hole that show where players should tee off (take their first shot).

-Water featureThis can refer to a lake, pond, or stream on the course that acts as a natural obstacle.
+Water featureThis can refer to a lake, pond, or stream on the course that acts as a natural obstacle or hazard.

 Cart pathA paved or marked route for golf carts to protect the grass.